Grand Duchy of Mecklenburg-Strelitz: History

-In 1866, Grand Duke Frederick William openly rebuked the Prussian annexation of the Kingdom of Hanover, even though the Prussian Army had been aided by soldiers from Mecklenburg-Strelitz in the Austro-Prussian War.
-Thereupon, the grand duchy joined the North German Confederation and the reconstituted Zollverein.
-Also in the Franco-Prussian War of 1870/71, the Kingdom of Prussia received valuable assistance from Mecklenburg-Strelitz.
+Mecklenburg-Strelitz allied with Prussia in the Austro-Prussian War of 1866, and sent troops to fight on the Prussian side.
+However, while Grand Duke Frederick William openly denounced Prussia's annexation of the Kingdom of Hanover, Mecklenburg-Strelitz joined the Prussian-dominated North German Confederation and the reconstituted Zollverein.

+In the Franco-Prussian War of 1870-71, Mecklenburg-Strelitz again sent troops to aid Prussia.

-In 1871, both Mecklenburg-Schwerin and Mecklenburg-Strelitz became States of the German Empire.
-Mecklenburg-Strelitz returned one member to the Bundesrat chamber of states.
+In 1871, victorious Prussia established the German Empire, and both Mecklenburg-Schwerin and Mecklenburg-Strelitz became States of the German Empire.
+Mecklenburg-Strelitz returned one member to the Bundesrat (chamber of states).
 However, the grand duke was still styled Prince of the Wends and the internal government of Mecklenburg-Strelitz remained unmodernized.

-Mocked by Chancellor Otto von Bismarck as a safe haven in the face of threatening apocalypse "as everything there happens 50 years later", the grand duchy had always been a government of feudal character.
+Imperial Chancellor Otto von Bismarck mocked the duchy as a safe haven in the face of threatening apocalypse "as everything there happens 50 years later".
+The grand duchy had always been a government of feudal character.
 The grand dukes exercised power only through their ministers via an antiquated type of diet representing social classes.
 It met for a short session each year, and at other times was represented by a committee consisting of the proprietors of knights' estates (Rittergüter), known as the Ritterschaft, and of the Landschaft, which was composed of burgomasters of selected towns.
-These feudal arrangements meant that the grand dukes of Mecklenburg had among the least power of any sovereign princes in Germany.
+These feudal arrangements meant that the grand duke of Mecklenburg-Strelitz was among the least powerful of the sovereign princes in Germany.

 There was now a renewal of agitation for a more democratic constitution, and the German Reichstag gave some countenance to this movement.
 In 1904 Adolphus Frederick V became grand duke of Mecklenburg-Strelitz.
 In 1907, the grand duke promised a constitution to the duchy's subjects, but this was met with opposition from the nobility.